Bit-2310/Bio-TinyRecursiveModels/README.md

 | TRM — phenotype ablation | 0.942 | 0.874 | Phenotype tokens collapsed to `<none>` |
 | TRM — provenance ablation | 0.944 | 0.875 | Submitter/evaluation buckets neutralised |

 The takeaway: the recursive reasoning stack ports successfully, but on ClinVar missense classification the linear baseline remains stronger.
-Recursion adds complexity without measurable gains.
+Recursion adds complexity without measurable gains — an insight that helps us focus effort where this architecture is likelier to shine.

 ## Where things stand right now

 - ClinVar 50 k-per-class dataset (≈100 k total variants) is reproducible via the provided prep scripts; details live in `TinyVariant_log.md`.
-- The logistic regression baseline remains the top performer on the current feature bundle (ROC AUC 0.959 / accuracy 0.896).
+- The logistic regression baseline remains the top performer on the current feature bundle (ROC AUC 0.959 / accuracy 0.896), giving us a strong yardstick for future ideas.
 - The best TinyVariant/TRM configuration from the Hydra sweep keeps recursion shallow: `hidden_size=384`, `L_layers=2`, `L_cycles=2`, `lr=3e-4`, converging at ROC AUC 0.951 / accuracy 0.887 with ~17 M parameters.
 - Phenotype and provenance ablations only dip a few points, suggesting the TRM encoder captures useful signal but the recursion/halting loop adds little over a single pass.
-- Documentation, plots (`docs/figures/`), and logs now capture the negative result so we can pivot or publish without ambiguity.
+- Documentation, plots (`docs/figures/`), and logs now capture the negative result so we can pivot or publish with confidence and share the findings transparently.

 ---